ucr-hpcc/ucr-hpcc.github.io/content/en/Manuals/login.md

 The following instructions include:

-1. SSH login via a Terminal
+1. SSH Login via Terminal
-2. Web-based login
+2. Web-based Access
 3. Data Sharing

-## A. Log in via `SSH` from Terminal
+## A. `SSH` Login from Terminal

 Terminal-based login is the most feature-rich method for accessing HPC resources.
 Web-based alternatives via Jupyter Hub and RStudio Server are also provided